Skip to content

 1. Fill out your Europass CV personal information

-- Website
+3. Website

-By ticking 'Additional Fields', you can also provide data on your sex, date of birth, and nationality, although none of it is necessary.
+By ticking 'Additional Fields,' you can also provide data on your sex, date of birth, and nationality, although none of it is necessary.

 2. Write your Europass CV job description

-Since there is no personal statement on your Europass CV, you must use the work experience section to illustrate your merits as an employee.
-First pick your type of application, and the job you are applying for.
-Enter the appropriate dates and employer details.
+Since there is no personal statement on your Europass CV template, you must use the work experience section to illustrate your merits as an employee.
+That's what makes a good CV.

-In the ‘main activities and responsibilities’ field, make a list of 5 to 9 bullet points that outline your achievements and impact as an employee.
-Use the PAR (Problem-Action-Result) formula to help.
-Start off with your strongest achievement and work down in order of importance.
+• Use the PAR (Problem-Action-Result) formula to describe your achievements.
+Start with your most substantial achievement and work down in order of importance.

-If you are a student, or fresh out of school, feel free to add bullet points in the ‘Main subjects / occupational skills covered’ field to describe how you excelled and what you achieved.
+• If you are a student or fresh out of school, feel free to add bullet points in the ‘Main subjects / occupational skills covered’ field to describe how you excelled and what you achieved.

-If you have several years of professional experience, only list your degree.
+• If you have several years of professional experience, only list your degree.
 Use more space to elaborate on your recent achievements.

 4. Make a list of your Europass CV skills

-For the Foreign Languages, you will be able to choose your own self-reported proficiency, but remember to upload your certificate if you have one.
+For the Foreign Languages, you can choose your own self-reported proficiency, but remember to upload your certificate if you have one.
+For the remaining four skills sections, try to break them down into this formula:

 Skill: Example of achievement / metric demonstrating said skill